peterkuma/ml-clouds-2021/README.md

 The `input` directory should be populated with the required input files.
 The CMIP input files should be indexed with `create_by_model`.
-The space requirements in the data directory are about 8 TB.
+The space requirement in the data directory are about 8 TB.

 ```sh
 export JOBS=12